vanus-labs/vanus-connect/connectors/source-http/README.md

 ### Configuration

-The default path is `/vance/config/config.yml`. if you want to change the default path, you can set env `CONNECTOR_CONFIG` to tell HTTP Source.
+The default path is `/vance/config/config.yml`.
+If you want to change the default path, you can set env `CONNECTOR_CONFIG` to another HTTP Source.

 | Name   | Required | Default | Description                         |